ReichertL/Student-Code-Testing-Pipeline/CProgrammierung/eval_pipline/Readme.md

   - Guessing a students name based on input

-## Future Development
+## 4 Future Development
 In this section we'll describe planned future reworks and structural improvements for future work.

-### Planned Features
+### 4.1 Planned Features

-- separate operations with flag for students single, list, all and for submissions not_passed, latest, all
-- rework format of -s/--stats
+- Rework format of -s/--stats

-### Planned Integration
+### 4.2 Planned Integration

-- pair-wise similarity analysis with j-plag
+- Better pair-wise similarity analysis with j-plag
-- test coverage for eval pipeline
+- Test coverage for eval pipeline in the Gitlab CI